GDWoody/Pixel-Controllers/JLC_PCB.md

 The next page will need to confirm all the BOM parts in the 'BOM_xxxxx_SMD_PCB.xlsx' file.
-The LCSC part numbers should be correct, if not let me know and I will update them.

 * Click "Next"

 ![Bom Parts](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/parts.png)